ismaayan/shopping-cart-project/README.md

 .
 ├── index.html          # Main entry point for the app
 ├── style.css           # Styling for the application
-├── script.js           # Core logic for the shopping cart
+├── main.js             # Core logic for the shopping cart homepage ├── cart.js             # Core logic for the cart page
 ├── images/             # Product images
 └── README.md           # Project documentation